-Find an exit from your area. – Find an opening in your surrounding walls.
-It may be a door that you rarely use or a completely new opening that appears in a wall.
+- Find an exit from your area. – Find an opening in your surrounding walls.
+It may be a door you rarely use or a new opening in a wall.

-Exit your space. – See yourself moving towards this exit.
+- Exit your space. – See yourself moving towards this exit.
 Open the door.
-As you open the door, greeting you is the same white light that you used to protect yourself.
-It is immensely bright, but it does not blind you or hurt you in any way, this is the divine light.
+As you open the door, greeting you is the same white light you used to protect yourself.
+It is immensely bright, but it does not blind you or hurt you in any way; this is the divine light.

-See a path. – As you open the door, you will see a trail.
+- See a path. – As you open the door, you will see a trail.
 It can be any path or trail you like.
-I like to use a grassy area with trees and birds and other wildlife.
+I like using grassy areas with trees, birds, and other wildlife.

-Continue walking. – Continue taking in as much as you can.
+- Continue walking. – Continue taking in as much as you can.
 There is no rush.
 If you need to return to your physical body at any time, you will be fully able to.
-As you are walking down this path, you see an opening into your safe place; this can be a hedgerow with a gate, a stone wall with a door, or anything else that you would like.
+As you walk down this path, you see an opening into your safe place; this can be a hedgerow with a gate, a stone wall with a door, or anything else you would like.
 It is time to walk through the opening.

 Your Safe Place

 See yourself in a safe place. – After you walk through the opening that you saw, there will be your safe place.
 This secure area can be anywhere you like, even if you have never visited it before.
 I like to design and make a garden.
-If you use this as your safe place, then you can go back there at any time.
+If you use this as your safe place, you can go back there anytime.
 More on this a little later.

 Find somewhere comfortable to stop. – When you feel ready, find a space to stop and sit (I use a park bench).
 This bench is where your Spirit Guides, Spirit Animals, loved ones, etc. will visit you.
 It will be where they know you are comfortable in your safe place.

-I am now going to go through the 2 points above that are too long to leave in the guide.
+I will go through the 2 points above that are too long to leave in the guide.
 (The exciting parts.)

 Your safe place.
 This place can be whatever or wherever you like.
 My only suggestion is that it is somewhere you want, or like the idea of going to often.
-You can use a garden, a room in your house or someone else’s, a desert island or anywhere you like.
-It will be beneficial if you have a place in mind before you start.
+You can use a garden, a room in your house or someone else’s, a desert island, or anywhere else.
+Having a place in mind before you start will be beneficial.
 Although this is not necessary, sometimes areas come to you naturally.

-The reason for this is, during your meditations, you may get spiritual gifts given to you.
-I have received feathers, candles, even a sandwich from my grandparents!
+The reason for this is that during your meditations, you may get spiritual gifts.
+I have received feathers, candles, and even a sandwich from my grandparents!
 This garden (or whatever you choose) can change and grow with you.
-It can start as a small garden and grow into a vast, elaborate garden that only you know with different areas in it for different people you meet, and Items that they give to you.
+It can start as a small garden and grow into a vast, elaborate garden that only you know, with different areas for different people you meet and items they give to you.

 Sometimes I go to my spiritual garden when I am going to sleep.
 I do this when I find myself unable to sleep.
 It gives me a way to explore the spiritual journey that I have been on through the years.
 I do not try to contact anyone, nor do I have any expectations of anything at all.
 I go there and see what awaits me.
-It can be helpful to do this from time to time, as it will give you a chance to rearrange things, or expand, or anything at all!
+It can be helpful to do this occasionally, as it will give you a chance to rearrange things, expand, or do anything!
 You could even up and move all of your ideas to somewhere new.
 It is like an alternate reality that you get to control to the fullest extent possible!

 The Exciting Part – Part 2a: Getting To Know The Feelings

 When you get to step 3 of your safe place, you may be sat for a while before anything happens, if it does at all.
 Nothing happening is common, so do not get disheartened.
-It is just your higher self deciding that the time was not right for you, or that you needed time for some reflection time instead of guidance.
-It can quite often happen if you go into the meditation with questions for the spirits that you need to find the answers to on your own.
+It is just your higher self deciding that the time was not right for you or that you needed some reflection time instead of guidance.
+It can often happen if you go into the meditation with questions for the spirits that you need to find the answers to.

-Once sat in your safe place, on your bench or whatever it is that you have decided, start taking notice of your senses.
+Once you sit in your safe place, on the bench you have decided on, start taking notice of your senses.
 These are your physical senses, as you are only in meditation, not in trance or hypnosis.
-You may begin to sense a feeling that someone is behind you, or to the side of you or you may see the person in front of you.
-(Do not let this idea scare you, if you get worried you can ask them to step back or go away completely, or even open your eyes.)
+You may begin to sense a feeling that someone is behind you or to the side of you, or you may see the person in front of you.
+(Do not let this idea scare you; if you get worried, you can ask them to step back, go away completely, or even open your eyes.)